-In 2018, a whistleblowing system was introduced pursuant to Law n.
-179/2017 which calls for the creation of one or more communication channels through which top management and subordinates may anonymously report illicit behavior; this whistleblowing system was updated in 2023, in light of the expanded scope of application of the law relating to whistleblowing pursuant to Legislative Decree n.
-24/2023, which implements EU Directive 2019/1037.
-Toward this end, the Whistleblowing Procedure adopted by the Company ("Whistleblowing Procedure"), was amended, in accordance with this law, in order to (i) adjust the objective scope of reportable violations in line with the provisions of Legislative Decree 24/2023; (ii) identify the Compliance Function for the prevention of corruption as the recipient of the reports referred to in Legislative Decree 24/2023 above and other reports; (iii) expand the list of subjects who can submit a report; (iv) update the phases of the internal reporting process; (v) introduce, as an alternative to the online platform, the possibility to file reports through direct meetings with the Supervisory Board or the Compliance Function for the prevention of corruption; (vi) include references to the disciplinary system included in the Organizational Model; (vii) enhance the measures protecting the whistleblower and related parties; (viii) refer to the other reporting channels included in the law.
+In 2018, a whistleblowing system was introduced purdel: suant to Law n.
+179/2017 which calls for the creation of b) The single parts dedicated to each group of crimes apone or more communication channels through which top plicable to the Company; management and subordinates may anonymously report illicit behavior; this whistleblowing system was updated c) The Matrix of Identification of Activities at Risk (MIAR) in 2023, in light of the expanded scope of application of created based on the information deemed useful to the the law relating to whistleblowing pursuant to Legislaunderstanding of IGD's activities and organizational sytive Decree n.
+24/2023, which implements EU Directive stem: 2019/1037.
+Toward this end, the Whistleblowing Procedure adopted by the Company ("Whistleblowing Procedud) The Code of Ethics, which contains the general princire"), was amended, in accordance with this law, in order ples of diligence, honesty and fairness guiding professioto (i) adjust the objective scope of reportable violations nal performance and inspiring conduct at the workplace; in line with the provisions of Legislative Decree 24/2023; (ii) identify the Compliance Function for the prevention e) The Supervisory Board which is charged with monitoof corruption as the recipient of the reports referred to ring the effectiveness, adequacy and compliance with the in Legislative Decree 24/2023 above and other reports; Model. (iii) expand the list of subjects who can submit a report; (iv) update the phases of the internal reporting process; The Supervisory Board may act independently and must (v) introduce, as an alternative to the online platform, the ensure that the Model is constantly updated. possibility to file reports through direct meetings with the Supervisory Board or the Compliance Function for the The Supervisory Board also provides the Board of Direcprevention of corruption; (vi) include references to the disciplinary system included in the Organizational Model; tors with information regarding the changes that need to be made to the Model in order to comply with norms and (vii) enhance the measures protecting the whistleblower regulations and to reflect the business operations. and related parties; (viii) refer to the other reporting channels included in the law.

-In 2020 the Organizational Model underwent extensive revision.
-More specifically, it was integrated with the Anti-Bribery Management System already implemented by the Company when it received the UNI ISO 37001:2016 certification issued by RINA Services S.p.A., an independent certifier accredited by Accredia (a national accrediting entity for certifications and inspections appointed by the government) and the Italian leader in compliance certification.
+In 2020 the Organizational Model underwent extensive ment and analysis of the information generated pursuant revision.
+More specifically, it was integrated with the Anto Art.
+6, par.
+2, lett. d) of Legislative Decree 231/2001, as ti-Bribery Management System already implemented by well as for the execution of specific audits deemed necesthe Company when it received the UNI ISO 37001:2016 sary based on the information gathered. certification issued by RINA Services S.p.A., an independent certifier accredited by Accredia (a national accre-The current Supervisory Board, appointed by the Board diting entity for certifications and inspections appointed of Directors on 20 April 2021, is comprised of Gilberto by the government) and the Italian leader in compliance Coffari, Chair, Paolo Maestri and Alessandra De Martino. certification.